yan530/random/README.md

 # random
-This is a random repo
+This is a random rep
 Hi there.
 I am added to the repo.
 Adding something.
 Yeah~
 lololo